sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

     ],
     [
       Combined concept requirements are complex to handle and would increase the complexity drastically.
+      This is a temporary restriction that could be lifted in the future.
     ],
     [
       The selected concept requirement only contain a single type argument.